Family: – Polygonaceae

 Local Name: Jalbhangru (जलभांगरु), Malora, Ubad Palak, Gandaora

-Jalbhangru is a herbaceous, perennial plant.
-It produces erect, branched stems from a large rootstock.
-Plant is harvested from the wild for local use as a food and medicine.
-Jalbhangru commonly occur in grassland, bushland, rain-forest, forest edges, riverside grassland, nallahs, water sources,damp places and swamps up to an altitude of 1000 – 3500 m. in Western Himalayas.
+Jalbhangru is a perennial herb producing erect, branched stems from a large root stock.
+Jalbhangru commonly occur in grassland, bushland, rain-forest, forest edges, riverside, nallahs, water channel, damp places and swamps up to an altitude of 1000 – 3500 m in Western Himalayas.

 Plant is stout, erect, rhizomatous, branched perennial herb up to 1.2 m tall, with green or pale brown stem.